younesaassila/ttv-lol/README.md

 ## Installation

+> [!WARNING]
-> ⚠️ Please remove any other Twitch-specific ad blocker (this includes the [VAFT](https://github.com/pixeltris/TwitchAdSolutions#scripts) script). [uBlock Origin](https://ublockorigin.com/) is recommended as it is a general-purpose ad blocker.
+> Please remove any other Twitch-specific ad blocker (this includes the [VAFT](https://github.com/pixeltris/TwitchAdSolutions#scripts) script). [uBlock Origin](https://ublockorigin.com/) is recommended as it is a general-purpose ad blocker.
 Please clear your browser's cache after installing the extension.

 ### Chrome Web Store